netdata/netdata/collectors/python.d.plugin/bigquery/README.md

 ## Requirements

-This collector depends on some Python packages that can usually be installed via `pip`.
+This collector depends on some Python (Python 3 only) packages that can usually be installed via `pip` or `pip3`.

 ```bash
 $ sudo pip install google-auth pandas-gbq